How are payday loans affected by the EU Brexit debate?

 There are so many factors at play, so many different threads that unravelling a clear path is almost impossible.
 In fact, the task is one that many are claiming should be left to the politicians.

 Each voter will have their own priorities.
-Here, we are addressing the impact of the Brexit vote on the payday loans industry.
+Here, we are addressing the impact of the Brexit vote on the UK payday loans industry.

 There are no certainties with the Brexit vote.